BeepView/route-gps-simulator/README.md

 - [ ] Simulate GPS tracker in an infinite loop when duration is set to -1
 - [ ] Simulate GPS tracker inaccuracy
 - [ ] Simulate GPS tracker blackout
+- [ ] Add custom departure time
+- [ ] Simulate congestion and traffic delays
+- [ ] Display alternative routes and select one

 #### Installation